Ridiktus/DVA269-Lab-Group-1/README.md

 *random was used to generate the random code that would be used to be able to change password

 "problems" with the code:
-credentials would in a real enviroment be saved on a company server not localy.
+credentials would in a real enviroment be saved on a company server and not localy.